hudson-and-thames/arbitragelab/docs/source/developer/debugging.rst

 UML Diagram
 ###########

-The link below leads to a UML diagram of the ArbitrageLab package classes in .dot and .png format.
+The link below leads to a UML diagram of the ArbitrageLab package classes in .dot format.
 To use the .dot file, one may want to download the `Graphviz <https://graphviz.org/>`__ open-source software.

 .. raw:: html